 leo&hyde are a musical theatre writing duo and theatre company who combine electronic sound-worlds and pop songs with contemporary stories about technology and modern life.
 We always aim to portray the depth in the seemingly shallow and the relatability of the seemingly pretentious – all with wit, spectacle, and affection – to create live theatrical experiences that go beyond the remit of the conventional musical.

 Scroll down for our musicals, and to listen to some of our music!

 “These hardy and inventive creatives… could be writing for the pop industry, and maybe very soon they will be: they have the ear of today and speak directly to the heart”

-The company was set up in 2017 up by Leo Mercer and Stephen Hyde, two northern writers with a shared desire to change the soundscape of contemporary musical theatre.
-Following their UK Tour of The Marriage of Kim K, they premiered their brand new electronic pop musical GUY, a show exploring issues of toxic masculinity and body image in Manchester’s gay community.
-They recently workshopped their immersive coffee-shop show Queueue at Theatre Deli, and are currently working on a brand-new revised GUY, ready to tour the UK in February 2020.
+The company was set up in 2016 up by Leo Mercer and Stephen Hyde, two northern writers with a shared desire to change the soundscape of contemporary musical theatre.
+Following the UK tour of their pop opera The Marriage of Kim K – a musical mashup between Mozart and the sleek electronica of the 21st century – they premiered a brand new synthpop musical GUY, a show exploring issues of toxic masculinity and body image in Manchester’s gay community.
+They workshopped their immersive coffee-shop show Queueue at Theatre Deli in 2019, and recently devised a spatialised music installation at Lancaster Arts, The wind that as it rushes through the turbine.

 A Younger Theatre